-Regenerated noise predictions from vibration generated by a trenchless boring machine received in adjacent buildings is based on the propagation model outlined in Amick2 with building coupling losses and floor resonances provided in the Federal Transport Agency Transit Noise and Vibration Impact Assessment Manual.
-This method assumes hard competent soil conditions soil conditions (compacted clay, exposed rock), and slab-on-grade foundation types and masonry building of all adjacent properties.
+Regenerated noise predictions from vibration generated by a mTBM received in adjacent buildings are based on the propagation model outlined in Amick1 with building coupling losses and floor resonances provided in the Federal Transport Agency Transit Noise and Vibration Impact Assessment Manual.
+This method assumes competent soil conditions soil conditions (compacted clay, exposed rock), and slab-on-grade foundation types and masonry building of all adjacent properties.